- About Us

 - Indigenous Land Acknowledgements

 Land acknowledgements are traditional protocol used to give thanks and to pay respect to the peoples and the land for which you are a visitor upon.
-The following land acknowledgments recognize the traditional territories that the Law Society of Alberta serves.
-To follow the path of reconciliation, Law Society conferences and events should be opened with a land acknowledgment.
-Lawyers may also wish to use the following land acknowledgments for their own events, to demonstrate that they are actively thinking about what happened in the past and creating a space for Indigenous reconciliation to happen in the present and for the future.
+As we continue on the path of reconciliation, Law Society events are opened with a land acknowledgment.
+Lawyers may choose to use land acknowledgments for their own events, to demonstrate that they are actively thinking about what happened in the past and creating a space for Indigenous reconciliation to happen in the present and for the future.

 “Spanning generations, acknowledgement of the land is a traditional custom of Indigenous peoples when welcoming outsiders onto their land and into their homes.
 To build respectful relationships, acknowledging the land is an important part of reconciliation.
 It honours the authentic history of North America, its original people and tells the story of the creation of this country that has historically been missing.” – The Calgary Foundation